 Red, black, white, big, small and long peppers galore

-At La Plantation everything you see is organic, even the pesticides used.
+At La Plantation, everything you see is organic, even the pesticides used.
 When we came across the large barrel of thick green sludge they use as pesticides, the guide wouldn’t let us in on the secret to the sludge and would only tell us that it was a mixture of water and a mixture of leaves – all we know is that it looks like gick, and smells like absolute shite.

 The guide, fun and energetic, briefly touched on the history of the company, their objectives and goals and also doubled up as a photographer.
 We met a number of local ladies who were busy planting dragon fruit plants and were briefly introduced to the whole pepper production process.

-The tour ends back at the restaurant where we all sat around a long wooden table and spent the guts of 15 minutes taste testing.
-From La Plantation’s long pepper, red pepper, white pepper, black pepper, pearls of pepper – it was a good laugh and an interesting ending allowing our taste buds to explore the spicy, sweet, and salty pepper.
+The tour ended back at the restaurant where we all sat around a long wooden table and spent the guts of 15 minutes taste testing.
+From La Plantation’s long pepper, red pepper, white pepper, black pepper, and pearls of pepper – it was a good laugh and an interesting ending allowing our taste buds to explore the spicy, sweet, and salty pepper.

 The La Plantation Ladies